Quest for Natural Pain Relief for Dogs

 CBD is an acronym for CannaBiDiol.

-Cannabidiol is a natural occurring compound found in hemp.
-Plant based cannabinoids interact with cannabinoid receptors on the surface of a body’s cells.
+Cannabidiol is a naturally occurring compound found in hemp.
+Plant-based cannabinoids interact with cannabinoid receptors on the surface of a body’s cells.
 When it is ingested, these receptors are activated, allowing healing and pain relief to take place.

-While it seem like there are CBD products and companies popping up all over the place, after extensive research, I landed on Pawsible Love.Cannabidiol is a natural occurring compound found in hemp.
-Plant based cannabinoids interact with cannabinoid receptors on the surface of a body’s cells.
+While it seems like there are CBD products and companies popping up all over the place, after extensive research, I landed on Pawsible Love.Cannabidiol is a naturally occurring compound found in hemp.
+Plant-based cannabinoids interact with cannabinoid receptors on the surface of a body’s cells.
 When it is ingested, these receptors are activated, allowing healing and pain relief to take place.